fraterenz/rustlings/NOTES.md

 # Chap 7: organization

-A crate is file with some code; can be a binary (src/main.rs) or a library (src/lib.rs).
-Each crate has a crate root: src/main.rs is the crate root of a binary crate with the same name as the package; similary, src/lib.rs is the crate root of a library crate with the same names as the package.
+A crate is file with some code; can be a binary (`src/main.rs`) or a library (`src/lib.rs`).
+The functions within a library are used by the binaries usually.

+Each crate has a crate root and `src/main.rs` is the crate root of a binary crate with the same name as the package; similary, `src/lib.rs` is the crate root of a library crate with the same names as the package.
 Cargo passes the crate root files to rustc to build the library or binary.
 A package can have multiple binary crates by placing files in the src/bin directory.

 # Extra what I've learnt